seadowg/travel-guides/sf-guide.md

 ### Sunflower (18th & Connecticut)

 One thing I was surprised by in SF is how much Vietnamese food there was.
 This place ended up being my favourite.
-The garlic noodles and shaken beef seem to be everyone's go to choices here.
+The garlic noodles and shaken beef seem to be everyone's go-to choices here.

 ### Ruby Wine (18th & Connecticut)

 A cool little hang out if you want to drink some good wine.
-Be prepared to ask questions though as they're going to try and work out what you like.
+Be prepared to ask/answer questions though as they're going to try and work out what you like.